-- ✓ A thermal expansion valve to control the flow of refrigerant into the evaporator coil - ✓ A built-in condensate drain trap.
-No external trap is required. - ✓ A removable control panel for ease of service. - ✓ Supply duct collar. - ✓ Return duct collar. - ✓ 24 volt terminal strip for connection to standard thermostats/humidistats
+- ✓ A thermal expansion valve to control the flow of refrigerant into the evaporator coil. - ✓ A built-in condensate drain trap.
+(Do not install an external trap) - ✓ A removable control panel for ease of service. - ✓ Supply duct collar. - ✓ Return duct collar. - ✓ Remote interface controller and control cable.